-He taught me everything I needed to know about the management of high risk and low risk pregnancies that would become high risk.
-He also guided me in navigating the hospital system as I had come from a home birth midwifery practice.
-I felt as though I was obtaining a mini PhD in obstetrics and perinatology while working with him and co managing his patients.
-Despite me thanking him over the years, he insisted he was ’simply encouraging me’.
+He taught me everything I needed to know about the management of high-risk pregnancies and low-risk pregnancies that would become high-risk.
+He also guided me in navigating the hospital system as I had come from a home-birth midwifery practice.
+I felt as though I was obtaining a mini-PhD in obstetrics and perinatology while working with him and co-managing his patients.
+Despite me thanking him over the years, he insisted he was "simply encouraging me."

-Whenever I had a pressing question at any hour of the day or night, he picked up my call.
+Whenever I had a pressing question at any hour of the day or night - he picked up my call.
 He pushed me beyond what I ever imagined I could do in his busy practices - running between three hospitals in the day.
-I delivered hundreds of Dr. Garber’s patients and he was proud to tell me that he had the lowest c section rate in northern New Jersey since I joined his practice.
+I delivered hundreds of Dr. Garber’s patients and he was proud to tell me that he had the lowest cesarean section rate in northern New Jersey since I joined his practice.
 Dr. Garber would often refer to the European model of obstetrics where midwives ran the L&D floors and called in the doctors only when needed.
-He would say, “Outcomes are better when doctors leave normal low risk women to the midwives”.
-He strongly believed that our country’s high c section rates reflected the need for urgent change.
+He would say, “Outcomes are better when doctors leave low-risk women to the midwives.”
+He strongly believed that our country’s high cesarean section rates reflected the need for urgent change.
 While a private person, he did have an adventurous spirit in and out of the office.
-I’m sure he wouldn’t mind me sharing that he attended a home water birth with me when we first started working together.
+I am sure he would not mind me sharing that he attended a home water-birth with me when we first started working together.

-Dr. Garber’s parents, Ella and Michael Garber, were Polish immigrants, and both survivors of the Holocaust.
-When they landed in New York, Andrew was a young boy and spent a lot of time with his physician parents, working in hospital mailrooms, labs, hallways, lunchrooms, and sleeping in physician on call rooms.
+Dr. Garber’s parents, Ella and Michael Garber, were Polish immigrants and both survivors of the Holocaust.
+When they landed in New York City, Andrew was a young boy and spent a lot of time with his physician parents working in hospital mailrooms, labs, hallways, lunchrooms and sleeping in physician on-call rooms.
 Hospital life, helping and healing people was in his DNA.
 He would go to medical school and become an exceptionally gifted OB/GYN and Perinatologist.

-He made his clients both new and established, feel at home.
+He made his clients both new and established feel at home.
 How did he do it?
-With his infectious smile, and by being an inspirational storyteller.
+With his infectious smile and by being an inspirational storyteller.
 Whichever state the woman was from, he would find a pertinent thread to weave into their conversation.
 He could relate a story for anything a patient would bring up.
-It was a true gift.
+He had a true gift.

-His clients appreciated his positive energy, and felt his commitment to educate them.
-He would often say that as practitioners, ‘we have to do the right thing by the patient,’ even if it was something they may not have wanted to hear.
+His clients appreciated his positive energy and felt his commitment to educate them.
+He would often say that as practitioners, "We have to do the right thing by the patient," even if it was something they may not have wanted to hear.
 If a fetus had a challenging medical issue, he was calm and kept in close contact with the family, physicians or midwives managing the case.
-Dr. Garber had an uncanny way, weather you were a doctor, midwife, or patient seeking his expertise, of ensuring you felt at ease when challenges arose.
+Dr. Garber had an uncanny way whether you were a doctor, midwife or patient seeking his expertise - of ensuring you felt at ease when challenges arose.
 He was supportive in helping many in their careers.
-He had great advice if you were his resident, colleague. or employee.
+He had great advice if you were his resident, colleague or employee.
 He employees in both his New York and New Jersey offices were loyal to him.

 His workdays were often long during the years I worked with him - working in two or three hospitals simultaneously not to mention driving into New York City for office hours once or twice a week.
 In between his busy day he would return calls and was most selfless with his time.
-He was a mentor, professor, business owner, and friend to many.
-He was also famous for giving away, to both employees and friends, his extra box seats at U.S. Open tournaments and sporting events.
+He was a mentor, professor, business owner and friend to many.
+He was also famous for giving away to both his friends and employees - his extra box seats at U.S. Open tournaments and sporting events.

 This physician set the bar high for me with his tireless unconditional work ethic, while maintaining high standards in just about everything he put his hands on.
-But now I know God has another plan for him because he has done extraordinary service, touching so many people’s lives all over the country and the world.
+But now I know God has another plan for him because he has done extraordinary service - touching so many people’s lives all over the country and the world.
 While he didn’t like people to make a big deal about him, he did appreciate a good story.
 And he appreciated my love of writing.
-He was a dear forever friend to me, sharing his wisdom and kindness.
-I am certain that there will be many occasions where I will ask myself, “How would Andrew tackle this case?’
+He was a dear forever friend to me in sharing his wisdom and kindness.
+I am certain that there will be many occasions where I will ask myself, “How would Andrew tackle this case?"
 I will feel confident that I have the skills to find the answer.